un1u3/dhurandhar/README.md

 In rural and semi-urban regions, chest X-ray reports often take **3–7 days** due to limited diagnostic resources.
 During this delay, diseases like **Tuberculosis (TB)** and **Pneumonia** may worsen or spread, leading to preventable complications.

 ### Poor Doctor–Patient Ratio
-There is a severe shortage of radiologists, with approximately **1 radiologist per 100,000 people** in underserved areas.
-This imbalance delays diagnosis and reduces the quality of early medical intervention.
+There is a critical shortage of radiologists, with approximately **1 radiologist per 100,000 people** in underserved areas.
+This results in delayed diagnosis, overworked doctors, and reduced access to early screening.

 ---

 ## 💡 Our Solution

-We developed an **AI-powered chest X-ray screening assistant** that analyzes X-ray images in **seconds** and supports clinicians in identifying high-risk cases early.
+We developed an **AI-powered chest X-ray screening assistant** that analyzes X-ray images in **seconds** and supports doctors in early detection of lung diseases.

 **Detects:**
 - Normal